Tomatoes For Babies: Benefits, Precautions And Recipes

 5. Avoid storing ripened tomatoes in the refrigerator as their flesh turns mushy.

 6. Never store cut tomatoes in open containers as they can absorb odor from other veggies kept beside them.
-Also, cut/sliced tomatoes are a breeding ground for microbes that raise the risk of food poisoning.
+Also, cut/sliced tomatoes are a breeding ground for microbes that raise the risk of food poisoning in babies.

 7. If you have to store cut tomatoes, better keep them in an airtight, BPA-free plastic or glass container.